QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 .. code-block:: python3

-    from scipy.stats import gaussian_kde
-    from mpl_toolkits.mplot3d import Axes3D
-    from matplotlib.collections import PolyCollection

     beta_dist = beta(2, 2)

     def gen_x_draws(k):
         """
         Returns a flat array containing k independent draws from the distribution of X, the underlying random variable.
 This distribution is itself a convex combination of three beta distributions.
         """
         bdraws = beta_dist.rvs((3, k))
-        # == Transform rows, so each represents a different distribution == #
+        # Transform rows, so each represents a different distribution
         bdraws[0, :] -= 0.5
         bdraws[1, :] += 0.6
         bdraws[2, :] -= 1.1
-        # == Set X[i] = bdraws[j, i], where j is a random draw from {0, 1, 2} == #
+        # Set X[i] = bdraws[j, i], where j is a random draw from {0, 1, 2}
         js = np.random.randint(0, 2, size=k)
         X = bdraws[js, np.arange(k)]
-        # == Rescale, so that the random variable is zero mean == #
+        # Rescale, so that the random variable is zero mean
         m, sigma = X.mean(), X.std()
         return (X - m) / sigma